staadecker/staadecker.github.io/content/blog/stats.md

 draft: false
 ---

-_These are part of my class notes for the MIT course 14.380 Statistics for Economics that I took in Fall 2025.
+_These are part of my class notes for the MIT course 14.380 Statistics for Economics that I took in the fall of 2025.
 I wrote up these notes to experiment with Nutshells, expandable boxes [:like this one](#x-nutshells) that should make my notes more accessible to different audiences and easier to navigate.
 My blog post provides more context.
 Parts of my notes may be inaccurate or poorly explained, especially the details within Nutshells that I've paid less attention to._

 #### :x Nutshells

 Clicking on an expandable box like you just did will reveal additional details that I didn't want to include in the main flow of the text.
 I'm hoping you like this feature because I spent lots of time getting it to work!
-Thanks to the fantastic creator Nicky Case for inventing these (see the [nutshell project](https://ncase.me/nutshell/))!
+Thanks to the fantastic creator, Nicky Case for inventing these (see the [nutshell project](https://ncase.me/nutshell/))!

 ## Course overview
 This course covers the mathematical foundations in statistics needed for doing PhD-level economics and econometrics.
 It is organized as follows:
-1. [Part 1](#part-1-probability) covers the foundations of statistics, namely random variables and tools to analyze their behaviors as $n \to \infty$, including the delta method, the central limit theorem and O-notation.
+1. [Part 1](#part-1-probability) covers the foundations of statistics, namely random variables and tools to analyze their behaviours as $n \to \infty$, including the delta method, the central limit theorem and O-notation.
 These tools will be useful to estimate our statistics for large sample sizes.
 2. [Part 2](#part-2-statistics-and-estimators) covers statistics and estimators, particularly what makes a "good" estimator and how to estimate "goodness" through tools like the Rao-Cramer bound and Fisher information.
 3. Part 3 covers statistical tests.
 I have not written up my notes for this part.

-Familiarity with calculus, matrix algebra and other math concepts like the [:taylor series expansion](#x-taylor-series) is important.
+Familiarity with calculus, matrix algebra and other math concepts like the [:Taylor series expansion](#x-taylor-series) is important.

 #### :x Taylor Series